Lafayette Leopards football: Retired numbers

 Lafayette has retired only one jersey in its entire 130 season history, that of Fred Kirby of the class of 1942.
 In addition to being a standout player for the Leopards, Kirby was a dedicated alumnus who supported the program and was a recognized figure in the world of college football.
 In 2000, he received the Gold Medal Award from the National Football Foundation and was a member of the NFF from its founding in 1958 and was a board member until his death in 2011.
 His jersey was retired on October 1, 2011, during the intermission of a game against Harvard.

-Conference Awards

-Leopard players have won numerous awards since the founding of the Colonial League in 1986.